mudgeeraba

 Prior to undergoing surgery, it is advisable to cease smoking as this inhibits wound healing, increases the risk of fractures not healing (non-union), and makes you more vulnerable to post-operative infections.

 Some medications need to be ceased prior to surgery (specifically some blood thinning and some immunosuppressive medications).
-Please check with Dr Graham/ Dr Butler / Dr Loch-Wilkinson during your consultation.
+Please check with your surgeon during your consultation.

-Please check with Dr Graham / Dr Butler / Dr Loch-Wilkinson or the Mudgeeraba Hand Clinic staff at the time of consultation if you need to cease any of your medications prior to doing so.
+Please check with your surgeon or the Mudgeeraba Hand Clinic staff at the time of consultation if you need to cease any of your medications prior to doing so.

 If you are diabetic, you will need to carefully monitor your blood sugar levels when you are fasting.
 More information will be given to you from the Mudgeeraba Hand Clinic.